ucsb-cs148/w25/_lectures/lect04.md

 Examples:

 Spotify API <https://developer.spotify.com/documentation/web-api/>

 Low level `canvas` element access for game element graphics, or frameworks that allow it Pusher (for real-time communication between the server and the client, e.g. for real-time chat, games, etc.) <https://pusher.com/>

 Mapping/Routing services such as <https://openrouteservice.org/services/> and OpenStreetMap (Note that Google Maps is awesome, but it may be tough to get free access for web apps.
 It should be free for Mobile apps, but may require a credit card regardless.)

 Reading data files into usable application data

-Hard coded data objects for very small tables Databases (Firebase, SQL, or MongoDB) for larger tables
+Hard coded data objects for very small tables, databases (Firebase, SQL, or MongoDB) for larger tables

 ## Spikes, Skunk-works, Proofs of Concepts